 Here in Illinois, it is a fundamental injustice that just 35% of 4th grade students are proficient or advanced readers.
-Students who do not read well by the end of third grade are four times more likely to drop out of high school and six times more likely to drop out of high school if they are from a low-income family.
-Aside from the academic consequences, struggling readers are also far more likely to end up in the criminal justice system: over 60% of prison inmates cannot read and 85% of juveniles in the court system are struggling readers.
+It starts early: students who do not read well by the end of third grade are four times more likely to drop out of high school and six times more likely to drop out of high school if they are from a low-income family.
+Aside from the academic consequences, struggling readers are also far more likely to end up in the criminal justice system: over 60% of prison inmates and 85% of juveniles in the court system are struggling readers.

 Most states across the country have taken steps to help struggling readers, from improving educator preparation programs, to requiring evidence-based literacy curriculum and screenings, to funding literacy coaches and professional development in evidence-based instruction practices.

 Dedicated advocates — parents, teachers, school psychologists, legal advocates, civil rights activists, and school administrators — have seen the impact of inadequate early literacy instruction and are working to change it.
 This diverse group of individuals and organizations want to improve public policy and funding so that all students have access to evidence-based literacy instruction and teachers have the support and preparation they deserve.
 The Illinois Early Literacy Coalition provides an opportunity for everyday people to network with other literacy advocates and collaborate to improve literacy policy.

 Stand and the Coalition support the Illinois Right to Read Act, SB3900 (Lightford)/HB5032 (Mayfield), a bill that helps ensure students have equitable access to evidence-based literacy instruction and educators get the support and professional development opportunities they deserve.
 It makes an impact in three ways: